English cricket team in Scotland in 2018

 The England cricket team toured Scotland to play a One Day International (ODI) at The Grange Club, Edinburgh, on 10 June 2018.
 The match was followed by two Twenty20 Internationals (T20Is) against Pakistan on the same ground on 12 and 13 June.
 The last time the two teams played in an ODI against each other was in the 2015 Cricket World Cup, with England winning by 119 runs.
 In May 2018, Cricket Scotland named a provisional 24-man squad for the matches against England and Pakistan.

 Scotland won the one-off fixture by six runs, their first ever win against England in ODIs.
-Man of the match, Calum MacLeod, said it was "a massive statement from Scottish cricket", with England's captain, Eoin Morgan, saying "it is huge for Scotland".
+Man of the match, Calum MacLeod, who scored an unbeaten 140 runs, said it was "a massive statement from Scottish cricket", with England's captain, Eoin Morgan, saying "it is huge for Scotland".
 In December 2018, the win against England won the Scottish team the Inspirational Performance award at the Scottish Sports Awards.